Asha Naomi Frank - Barbudango

 Since then I have experienced the most traumatic event of my life - Hurricane Irma - where I saw my beloved island torn apart by nature.
 Afterwards I couldn't recognise places I have known since childhood.
 Our lives here were put on hold as we were evacuated to Antigua.
 A huge fund-raising and international aid effort has taken up the last year.
-I also decided it was time to run for the Barbuda Council and was elected in 2017, and now hold the position of Chairperson of Tourism, Culture and Youth Affairs on the Council.
-My aims are to challenge the corruption that warps our country; bring appropriate and sustainable tourism development to Barbuda and provide real opportunities for young people, starting with a new outdoor playground for the children.
-I have also put my university research to good use by writing a history of Barbuda that explains the history of communal land ownership to those who have trouble understanding it...
+I also decided it was time to run for the Barbuda Council and was elected in 2017, and held the position of Chairperson of Tourism, Culture and Youth Affairs on the Council.
+My aims were to challenge the corruption that warps our country; bring appropriate and sustainable tourism development to Barbuda and provide real opportunities for young people.
+I have now left that position to start my own NGO (Barbuda-ngo) which I hope will assist Council with new ideas and funding.
+I have also put my university research to good use by writing a history of Barbuda that explains the history of communal land ownership to those who have trouble understanding it..!

 My favourite drink is the Coconut Crush drink from Big Banana at the airport!

 My favourite food - this is really difficult - but top must be Ducana with Conchs and chop up.

 My favourite place is Palmetto beach when there are those very big waves.